 Klamath Basin Water Quality Investigations

-The largest contributor of water pollution entering our ancestral territory comes from the Klamath River itself.
 This river once supported a very productive salmon fishery, and provided a main food source and way of life for our people.
-Now because of upriver actions such as the construction of dams, inefficient water usage, diversions, and polluted runoff, many of our salmon species and seasonal runs are in danger of becoming extinct.
+Now because of upriver actions such as the construction of dams, overallocation of diverted and pumped water, agricultural and ranching activities, and polluted runoff, our seasonal salmon runs are in danger of becoming extinct.
+In addition, poor water quality has led to health risks associated with swimming in the Klamath River, impairing our ceremonies.

 Real-Time Water Quality Reporting Webportal-